Home » Workshop » Safety » Top Push Blocks For Woodworking Safety (Review)

 Overview

-The Hedgehog solves one of the biggest gaps in the standard push stick: lack of downward pressure.
+The Hedgehog solves one of the most significant gaps in the standard push stick: lack of downward pressure.

 Pros